nicoleroux96-cell/underwriting-Excel-project/README.md

 ## Viewing the Workbook

-To interact with the workbook:
+To interact with the workbook itself:

-1. Open the Excel file in this repository.
+1. Open the Excel file in this repository('underwriting_project_workbook')
 2. Download the workbook.
 3. Open it using Microsoft Excel.